rsyncOSX/RsyncUIdocs/content/post/Development.md

 lastmod = "2021-03-12"
 toc = "true"
 +++
-The development of RsyncUI commenced in December 2020 and will be released sometime in June or July 2021.
+The development of RsyncUI commenced in December 2020 and will be released sometime in May 2021.
 The name of the next version is **RsyncUI**.
 It is built for **macOS Big Sur** and later, that is why it will be released as a new appliction and not replace the current version of RsyncOSX.

 [SwiftUI](https://developer.apple.com/documentation/swiftui/) is a new **declarative framework** for UI.
 Developing the UI based on SwiftUI compared to developing utilizing the [Cocoa](https://en.wikipedia.org/wiki/Cocoa_(API)) framework is a huge step forward.
 And the future of development on the Apple plattform is SwiftUI.
 Not only by SwiftUI, but in companion with the other Swift and Objective-C frameworks.